xraypy/xraylarch/doc/xafs/preedge.rst

     :param step:    edge jump.
 If None, it will be determined here.
     :param pre1:    low E range (relative to E0) for pre-edge fit
     :param pre2:    high E range (relative to E0) for pre-edge fit
-    :param nvict:   energy exponent to use for pre-edg fit.
+    :param nvict:   energy exponent to use for pre-edge fit.
 See Note below.
     :param norm1:   low E range (relative to E0) for post-edge fit
     :param norm2:   high E range (relative to E0) for post-edge fit
     :param nnorm:   number of terms in polynomial (that is, 1+degree) for